citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/plataform-administration/region-and-language/type-of-unit.md

 How to access
 ------------------

-1. Access the unit type feature navigating through the main menu **General Registration → Staff Management → Unit Type.
+1. Access the unit type feature navigating through the main menu **General Registration > Staff Management > Unit Type**.

 Preconditions
 ---------------